offasapalvin7/atmos/README.md

 # atmos
-offasapalvin {axnox} Automated XSS Finder
+offasapalvin | Automated XSS Finder

-I made these tool  to check for cross-site scripting because time is more important and potent than other things in life.
+I made these tool  to check for cross-site scripting.